axiomhq/axiom-elements/README.md

 # axiom-elements

-Axiom Elements is a set of React components that can displaying charts for your Axiom Datasets.
+Axiom Elements is a set of React components that can display charts for your Axiom Datasets.

 https://www.axiom.co/